OUR ENERGY MIX

 On May 16, 2022, Holcim Alpena Cement Plant, Geocycle US and the State of Michigan held a groundbreaking ceremony for a Tire Derived Fuel co-processing platform.

 The project, which is also supported by a grant from the State of Michigan, will enable the cement plant to sustainably co-process tire-derived fuel.
 As a result, the plant will reduce its reliance on fossil fuels, and other natural resources.
-The new project will also reduce CO2 emissions by approximately 21 thousand tons annually.

 From left to right: Michigan State Senator, Jim Stamas, Michigan State Representative, Sue Allor; Alpena Plant Manager, Jeff Scott; Michigan Public Service Commissioner, Dan Scripps; Head of Geocycle North America Sophie Wu; Michigan Department of Environment, Great Lakes and Energy, Sustainable Materials Management Unit, Jeff Spencer